Links to banks, stocks, exchanges…

 Two candles form the pattern.
 The second body must absorb the first (shadows do not count).

-• · The first candle has a very small body, the second one is very large.
+- · The first candle has a very small body, and the second one is very large.

-The signs are the same as for the curtain of dark clouds, but if there can be exceptions in the curtain (the second body does not always cover more than half of the first), then the gap has no exceptions!
+The signs are the same as for the Dark Cloud Cover pattern, but while there can be exceptions in the Dark Cloud Cover (the second body does not always cover more than half of the first), the gap has no exceptions!
 The body of the second candle should cover more than half of the body of the first.

 The reason is that there are three models for the continuation of the bearish trend when the second bullish candlestick covers the body of the first one by less than half: